vuongducphuong/documentation/content/applications/finance/accounting/payments/online/install_portal_patch.rst

 .. warning::
    You should never install new modules in your production database without first testing them in a duplicate or staging environment.
-For Odoo.com customers, a duplicate database can be created from the database management page.
+For leansoft.vn customers, a duplicate database can be created from the database management page.
 For Odoo.sh users, you should use a staging or duplicate database.
 For on-premise users, you should use a staging environment---contact your integrating partner for more information regarding how to test a new module in your particular setup.